AndersDeath/diary2/000-current.md

 # 27 January - Friday - Yerevan - 120 day of immigration

 My first article in English was approved on HackerNoon.
+I am happy about and I will share this on LinkedIn very soon.